ftmsemu/making_a_dumb_hometrainer_smart/README.md

 that you could find on GitHub or stackoverflow.com.
 Basically, the scenario repeated there for FTMS.
-It was next to nothing to be found for the problem at hand but suddenly I found a lot of good posts and examples for issues, I already solved in the meantime :-D That's life...
+It was next to nothing to be found for the problem at hand but suddenly I found a lot of good posts and examples for issues, I already solved in the meantime 😉 That's life...

 So, it was spec reading again.
 Again, I have to say, in retrospect, the actual problem wasn't too hard, just unfamiliar.
 When you've done that a